MUDE-2025/WS1.6/README.md

 # Workshop 1.6: Pipe Dreams

+You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/WS1.6/README.html.
+After the deadline, this link will include solutions.
+The preview of the assignment version is shared here: https://mude.citg.tudelft.nl/workbook-2025/no_solutions/assignments/WS1.6/README.html.
+Pages can be downloaded as `.md` and `.ipynb` files to your computer.

 In this workshop you will apply the propagation laws for the mean and variance for a function of two independent random variables.
 You will assess how well the approximations correspond with the <em>simulation-based</em> equivalents.
 You will also assess the distribution of the function.

 ### Objectives